Ello's Official Blog (@elloblog)

 Current header by @biosfear

-Follow the Ello Blog to meet rad new Ello'ers, get updates from the Ello team, and hear about exclusive contests and giveaways.
+Follow the Ello Blog to meet rad new Ello'ers, get updates from the Ello team, and hear about exclusive Artist Invites and giveaways.

 Making dreams come true since '62.
 Lover of many many things Dunedin, mid-century and meaningful.
 There is a great beauty in experiencing art and nature that is free for us all to enjoy.